 United States of America – completed in person or via mail through the American Automobile Association or the American Automobile Touring Alliance.
 The cost is US$20.

 There are many similarities with other countries in terms of markings and signage for the road network.
 Most can be worked out despite the language.
-There is a great list of road signs and there meanings you will find here.
+There is a great list of road signs and their meanings you will find here.
 It provides an explanation of many of the things you will encounter on the road.

-If you do plan to be driving a car in France than one rule to be mindful of is the “Priorité à driote”.
-Literally this translates to priority from the right.
+If you do plan to be driving a car in France then one rule to be mindful of is the “Priorité à driote”.
+Literally, this translates to priority from the right.
 This rule means that you have to give way to cars entering your road from your right, even when you are on the larger road.
 You will encounter this in smaller villages and rural areas.
 This rule confuses many visitors to France and you will find a useful article here to help you better understand it.

 All the major car hire companies operate in France and there are plenty of options available.
-Two web sites that compare prices across all hire companies are autoeurope.com and rentalcars.com which means you don’t have to go to multiple sites to get the best price.
+Two websites that compare prices across all hire companies are autoeurope.com and rentalcars.com which means you don’t have to go to multiple sites to get the best price.

 If you choose this option be careful about the model you select because once selected you cannot change it within a certain time period.
 If, for example, you arrive and see that the car is not big enough to fit your bikes in, there are no options to change it.
-The vehicle will only have 10-15 litres of fuel in it when you pick it up, meaning you will need to visit a service station sooner rather than later.
+The vehicle will only have 10-15 liters of fuel in it when you pick it up, meaning you will need to visit a service station sooner rather than later.

 Australian travelers can visit udrive.com.au which provides pricing on all three brands in one spot.
 All nationalities can access the Renault site here, the Citroen site here, and the Peugeot site here.